Rayhatron/matthewgraybosch.com/_pages/stories/stories-ofcatsandcardigans.md

 Footsteps hammered the floor outside for a moment before the door exploded inward.
 A tall, pale man with flowing black hair and a longsword in his hands rolled the shoulder he used to break through.
 He sheathed his sword, sniffed, and glanced at the bucket before offering his hand.
 "Let's get you to your mother before I deal with the pusbag who locked you in here."

-##V##
+## Part V

 Morgan pressed himself against the wall beside the door to Dr. Charles Josephson's apartment in the Bronx, and hammered the door with a clenched fist encased in a lightly armored glove.
 He raised his voice to penetrate the walls.
 "Dr. Charles Josephson.
 This is Morgan Stormrider, from the Phoenix Society.
 I have a warrant."

-No response came. *That bastard better not be climbing out the fire escape.* "Dr. Josephson!
+No response came. «That bastard better not be climbing out the fire escape.* "Dr. Josephson!
 Open the door, or I will force my way inside!"

 He strained his ears, hoping to hear the slightest sound that might hint at what conditions he might encounter inside.
 He heard nothing. *Malkuth, the suspect has not responded.
 I'm going to force the door."

-*Acknowledged.
+«Acknowledged.
 Be careful.
 Josephson has a wife and two children, who are most likely inside.
-Our records do not indicate the presence of firearms in the home.*
+Our records do not indicate the presence of firearms in the home.»

-*If I take a bullet I'm going to make you explain it to Christabel.* Morgan broke down the door.
+«If I take a bullet I'm going to make you explain it to Christabel.» Morgan broke down the door.
 All was silence inside.
 Entering the living room, he found a woman sitting upon a sofa with a child on either side, staring at a dead black screen.
 He stripped the glove from his hand and took the woman's pulse first.
 "Ma'am.
 Can you hear me?
 I'm Morgan Stormrider, from the Phoenix Society.
 I have a warrant."

 The woman's voice was a monotone.
 "I can hear you, Morgan Stormrider from the Phoenix Society."